-Our vision (1) We believe that God has called us to focus on being a church in this community that churched and unchurched people alike love to attend; (2) We believe that our outreach and presence in DeWitt should transform the values and culture of our community; (3) We believe that God will use Redeemer Church as a catalyst for renewal and transformation.
+Our vision (1) We believe that God has called us to focus on being a church in this community that churched and unchurched people alike love to attend; (2) We believe that our outreach and presence in DeWitt and St. Johns should transform the values and culture of our communities; (3) We believe that God will use Redeemer Church as a catalyst for renewal and transformation.
 Our passion is to assist other churches in becoming healthy and vital congregations.

 Redeemer Church is a collection of individuals who have diverse theological and cultural perspectives and differing values with regard to serving Christ.
 Yet certain common values unify our efforts and define our distinctiveness.
 These are the guiding principles – or core values – which define who we are:Jesus